The following three components are evaluated at the end of each academic year:

 Evaluation of SAP takes place after the academic year ends and final grades have been reported in May.

 If any financial aid was offered to you prior to the official SAP evaluation, the funds will not disburse until you have an approved appeal.
 This is especially timely if you need financial aid for the summer semester.
+Not meeting SAP means you are not eligible for financial aid without an approved appeal and financial aid is not retro-active if you choose not to appeal or your appeal is not approved before the semester ends.

 If you have justifying circumstances that led you to not meeting minimum academic requirements, we would encourage you to appeal.
-Examples of justifying circumstances include but are not limited to:
+Examples of justifying circumstances include, but are not limited to:

 - Medical illness or injury